lancibe/matlab/README.md

-This repository is for 2020 CUMCM.
+This repository is for 2020 CUMCM training.